dman7351/mogwai/README.md

 ```

+--for devs - read endpoints for additional information

 ### 3d. **Run Controller Deployment in Kubernetes**

 Before testing the controller, **ensure that the engine deployment is operational** *see section 3c*.
 In the ```kubernetes``` folder are some YAMLs to be used.
 Ensure minikube is running with ```minikube status``` AND that you modify them to pull your private development images.
 Then once ready, apply the files: